aditya-tiwari108/ArcScript/docs/getting_started.rst

 ArcScript is a Python script that uses the ``lark`` library for parsing.

 1.  **Ensure you have Python 3 and PIP installed.**
-2. Install ArcScript using pip:
+2. Install ArcScript using pip

 .. code-block:: bash

         pip install arcscript

-3. Alternatively, you can clone the repo using:
+3. Alternatively, you can clone the repo using

 .. code-block:: bash

         git clone https://github.com/aditya-tiwari108/ArcScript

         python install -r requirements.txt